GRESB/api-docs/source/includes/_assets.md

 to meet the needs of applications that upload data to GRESB in real-time or as a batch.

+In 2025, Four new data points have been added to the asset dataset to measure the quality of renewable energy procurement for the reporting year 2024.
+The four new data fields will only be validated from 2024 onward.
+The validation logic only applies whenever an asset is part of the standing investment (operational) for a given year i.e `ncmr_status` = "Standing Investment"
+`ncmr_status` = ["New Construction, "Major Renovation"] when [`ncmr_from`, `ncmr_to`]
+is not entire [calendar, fiscal] year

 ## GET /entities/{entity_id}/assets
 ```shell
 curl https://api.gresb.com/api/v1/entities/{entity_id}/assets \